 The regtest mode (regression testing mode) can be used to create a local blockchain for testing purposes.
-The following commands can be used to start up a node in the reg test mode bitcoind -regtest -daemon Bitcoin server starting Blocks can be generated using the following command: bitcoin-cli -regtest generate 200 Relevant log messages can be viewed in the .bitcoin/regtest directory on a Linux system under debug.log.
+The following commands can be used to start up a node in the reg test mode bitcoind -regtest -daemon bitcoin-cli -regtest generate 200 Relevant log messages can be viewed in the .bitcoin/regtest directory on a Linux system under debug.log.